dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 MiG-29A|750 kph
 Su-27|750 kph
 Su-33|750 kph

+† Roll SAS should be OFF.
+Flaps should be UP.
+Wing sweep should be AUTO.
+Use rudder inputs to roll.

 If this table is too much to remember, just use 350 kts for US fighters and 750 kph for Soviet fighters.
 It's close enough for video games.